clewisdavis/The-Joy-of-React/course-notes.md

 - AC's
 - Use the `COUNTRIES` constant to dynamically generate a th set of `<option>` elements.
-  - In order to map over an objec,t you will need to use  soemthing like Object.keys() or Object.entries()
+  - In order to map over an object,t you will need to use  something like Object.keys() or Object.entries()
 - There should be a 'blank' option, selected by default.
 It shouldn't default to the first country in the list.
-- The indicator at the bottom shoudl update when the user changes their selected country.
+- The indicator at the bottom should update when the user changes their selected country.
 - No warnings in the dev console.

 ```JAVASCRIPT